AdrianLopezGue/daruma-backend/README.md

 The purpose of this project is to learn new technologies like NestJS and Flutter and apply concepts about Software Desing like Domain-Driven-Desing, CQRS, Event Sourcing, Clean code, unit, integration and End-to-End testing, etc.

+Daruma allows users to easily manage shared expenses made in a group, including recurring expenses like Netflix, HBO, etc...

 ## Key Features

 * **Design**: Event modeling.